Utkarsh-070/Tutor-Connect-Capstone-Project-/README.md

 # Tutor-Connect-Capstone-Project-

-Currently this folder contains all the DATA required for the project.
+This folder contains all the DATA required for the project.
+It also has the Tutor matchmaking file for proximity matching.

 These data have been created , manipulated , scaled and feature engineered as per requirements.